rwemakevin/odin-recipes/README.md

 ** Project overview **

-The purpose of this project is to build a website for recipes. the website is made of HTML ony.
+The purpose of this project is to build a website for recipes. the website is entirely made of HTML ony.